dekulow/42-env/README.md

-# Dev environment 42
+# 42-env

-**This repository contains a replication of the 42 school dev environment.**
+**This repository contains a replication of the 42 school dev environment inside a container.**

 ## VSCode